kestry/GoodDayFishing/README.md

 ######an ASCII Fishing Game
 ######by Jean Park, 2016

-This is a fishing game project that I made in memory of the good times I had as a child.
+This is my CS210 Data Structures project written in memory of the good times I had as a child.
-Presented to my CS210 Data Structures class in Spring 2016.
+Presented to the class in Spring 2016.

 Special Thanks to Kasra Ferdowsifard for the generous help with the projector and laptop that day.
 And a shoutout to our 2015 team ByteSized with Sam Hutcher!!
 Woo!